 Wednesday 14:00 -15:00 F2F or Zoom Meeting by appointment with Dr. Xinyu Sun

-XXX with Mrs. Yeung
+Monday 14:00 – 15:00 F2F or by appointment with Mr. Yeung

 Course Description

 Statistics play an important role in every discipline that utilizes data.
 The diverse areas involving application of Statistics include Science, Medicine, Engineering, Business, among others.
 This course is designed to teach fundamental concepts and methods in statistical thinking and reasoning, from which students can understand the business and economic situations, and make informed decision wisely and effectively, when facing data from various sources that quantify relevant information to a problem in the business world.